ih57452/flutter_tether/docs/docs/additional_features/feed_provider.md

   the `feed_key`, the source table of the item, the item's ID, and its display order.
 This allows for persistent, ordered feeds.
 The actual item data is fetched based on these references and also benefits from the `ClientManager`'s local caching of individual models.
-Note, this is fully managed in the background and you don't have to interact with it.
+- **Intelligent Count Tracking**: The system tracks the total number of available items and prevents unnecessary API calls when all items have been loaded.
+- **Smart Pagination**: The `fetchMoreItems()` method only makes API calls when more items are actually available, improving performance and user experience.
+- **Count Information Access**: Use `notifier.totalRemoteCount` to get the total count and `notifier.hasMoreItems` to check if more items are available.
 - **`feedKey` Importance**: Ensure each distinct feed in your application uses a unique `feedKey`.
 This prevents data from different feeds from mixing in the local `feed_item_references` table.
 - **Riverpod Integration**: Designed for seamless use with Riverpod, leveraging `FamilyStreamNotifier` for state management and reactivity.
-- **Pagination**: The `fetchMoreItems()` method on the notifier handles loading subsequent pages.
 - **Query Customization**:
   - `queryCustomizer` in `FeedStreamNotifierSettings` allows defining a base set of filters for a feed.
 - **Search**: The `search(String terms)` method on the notifier triggers a new fetch based on the search terms against the configured `searchColumn`.
+Count tracking is reset when search terms change.
 - **Reactivity**: Feeds automatically update if the underlying `FeedStreamNotifierSettings` change (when the provider for settings is re-evaluated) or when methods like `search`, `refreshFeed`, or